ListLevelCollection class

 for level in list1.list_levels:

-level.font.name = "Verdana"
+level.font.name = 'Verdana'

-level.font.color = drawing.Color.blue
+level.font.color = aspose.pydrawing.Color.blue

 level.font.bold = True